The Perfect 10 Day Japan Itinerary for First Time Visitors

 When in Japan, especially in a smaller and/or more traditional town, you simply must stay in a Ryokan and have an onsen experience!
 In Lake Kawaguchiko, the two best Ryokans are Togawaso and Konansou.

-Togawaso is the budget friendly option, the one I personally stayed in.
+Togawaso is the budget-friendly option and the one I personally stayed in.
 Everything about this Ryokan was wonderful, including the host who offered transportation to the station in the morning.

 In this Ryokan, the only private thing is your own room – everything else, bathrooms and onsens, are shared.
 Book your stay now before it sells out – being budget-friendly, it won’t last long!

-Konansou is the more luxurious Ryokan, in which you find both a public or your own private onsen.
+Konansou is the more luxurious Ryokan, where you find both a public onsen and your own private onsen.
 This is the perfect option if you want a more private or intimate experience.
 Book your spot before they sell out!

 Fuji-Q Highland Amusement Park